⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Combinations of mechanics and dynamics are actually ways to introduce gamification in learning projects.
 You may introduce:

-• Group competition to unlock some particular team task completion which will give a team an additional amount of course currency to buy some real-life trophies (This would work for Achievers and Killers to increase retention and course completion rates).
+• Group competition to unlock some particular team task completion, which will give a team an additional amount of course currency to buy some real-life trophies (This would work for Achievers and Killers to increase retention and course completion rates).

-• Individual profiles with avatars that change when a learner gains a high score (for successful completion of certain types of problems) and gets new status (This would work for Socializers to increase retention).
+• Individual profiles with avatars change when a learner gains a high score (for successful completion of certain types of problems) and gets a new status (This would work for Socializers to increase retention).

 • Leaderboard based on a maximum score after the course completion; top-5 get real-life trophies and such achievement is reflected in their individual profiles (Achievers, Socializers, Explorers).